Guar seed futures rise on spot demand

-New Delhi, Apr 10 (PTI) Guar seed prices rose by Rs 26.5 to Rs 4,465 per 10 quintal in futures trade Wednesday on widening of bets by participants, buoyed by a firming trend in the physical market.
-Marketmen attributed the rise in guar seed prices to raising of positions by participants, triggered by a firm trend in the spot market on thin supplies from growing belts.
-On the National Commodity and Derivatives Exchange, guar seed for May contracts spurted by Rs 26.5, or 0.6, to Rs 4,465 per 10 quintal, with an open interest of 54,890 lots.
-Likewise, the delivery for June contracts hardened by Rs 21, or 0.47 per cent, to Rs 4,524 per 10 quintal in an open interest of 8,930 lots.
+New Delhi, Mar 14 (PTI) Guar seed prices advanced by Rs 3 to Rs 4,323.5 per quintal in futures trade Thursday on widening of bets by participants, buoyed by a firming trend in the physical market.
+Marketmen attributed the rise in guar seed prices to raising of positions by participants, triggered by a firm trend in the spot markets on thin supplies from growing belts.
+At the National Commodity and Derivatives Exchange, guar seed for April hardened by Rs 3, or 0.07 per cent, to Rs 4,323.5 per quintal, showing business turnover of 109,000 lots.
+In line with the general trend, delivery for guar seed in May contracts rose by Rs 3.5, or 0.08 per cent, to Rs 4,375 per quintal, in an open interest of 13.750 lots.
 PTI ADI SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today